hyperledger/bevel/docs/source/developer/corda-ent-ansible.md

 ## **setup/vault_kubernetes**
 * Creates vault auth path if it does not exist
-* Gets Kubernetes ca certs
+* Gets Kubernetes CA certs
 * Enables Kubernetes and Vault authentication
 * Creates Vault policies if they do not exist
 * Creates docker credentials if they do not exist